-During the past few years, both state and federal lawmakers have proposed different types of education tax credits and deductions to correct the disparity for non-public school expenses—but to no avail.
+During the past few years, both state and federal lawmakers have proposed different types of taxes and homeschooling laws, such as education tax credits and deductions to correct the disparity for non-public school expenses—but to no avail.

 However, there are some beneficial changes for families in the new tax code.
 The Child Tax Credit has doubled to $2,000 per child.
 Families can keep more of their own money to spend as they wish on their children.

 Tax situations differ; therefore, HEAV suggests you discuss the new tax law with your CPA or tax advisor.
 This information should not be construed as giving tax advice.

 This article, “Back to School Myths” in Forbes Magazine explains the tax situation for homeschoolers in more detail.